Fire crews battle fire that broke out at duplex in Lauderhill

 LAUDERHILL, FLA.
 (WSVN) - Crews worked to put out a fire that broke out at a duplex.

-Lauderhill Police rushed to the scene of the fire, located at 1944 Northwest 60th Ave., Wednesday afternoon.
+Lauderhill Fire Rescue rushed to the scene of the fire, located at 1944 Northwest 60th Ave., Wednesday afternoon.

 7Skyforce hovered over the scene where heavy smoke was seen coming out of the duplex’s roof.